tqwhite/js-lightning/README.md

 **DESCRIPTION**

 js-lightning presents a website instantly.
 All the behind the scenes wiring is done automatically to allow http access to a directory of web files.
+Files added or changed are available without restart.

 **USAGE**